jacobrosenthal/rust-training-aimldevfest-2019/src/sobel.md

 }
 ```

 Cool.
 No more overflows.
 We should get the convolution in there!
+Usually, we also divide by a constant value to "normalize" the result (really just make sure it is within the 0.0-1.0 range).
+For the Sobel operator on a 3x3 block of pixels, a divisor of 8.0 works well.
 Oh, and did you find a place where clone might be handy?

 ```rust,ignore
 use image::GenericImage;